Dry Herb Vaporizers

 Dry Herb Vaporizer FAQ

-Though they are now a firmly established part of the herb scene, it's important to remember that dry herb vaporizers are a relatively new technology and a lot of people might not be entirely familiar with them.
+Though they are now a firmly established part of the herb scene, it's important to remember that vaporizers are a relatively new technology and a lot of people might not be entirely familiar with them.
 Here are some of the most commonly asked questions about dry herb vaporizers.

 1. How Do Dry Herb Vaporizers Work?

 To enjoy the full benefits of dry herb, it has to be heated.
 This converts the active ingredients into a form that can be absorbed by the human body.
 The most common way to do this is with combustion, literally setting it on fire.
-Dry herb vaporizers, however, give you another option.
+Vaporizers, however, give you another option.
 They use electronic heating systems to heat herbs, gradually evaporating all the active ingredients out into a vapor.

 2. Do Dry Herb Vapes Produce Smoke?